 Broadway Market is Saturday’s hipster mecca in Hackney, with lots of moustachioed dandies and gamine women browsing the stalls.
+Continue reading to discover this genuine market in East Lodnon.

 Ranging from the classic to the exotic, various food stalls line the street running from London Fields to the Regent’s Canal.
 Spices, cheeses, breads, cured meats and wines plus mouth watering bakery stalls are all present.
 Look out for Butchies at the end of the street to taste a delicious deep fried free-range chicken in a buttermilk bun.